labs-lv/sb8/README.md

 ---

+### Games setup

-To use Sonic Buster 8 in games just setup it as a Sound Blaster 2.0 or let the game to autodetect it:
+To use Sonic Buster 8 in games just setup it as a Sound Blaster 2.0 or lower or let the game to autodetect it:

 ![Detect](/pics/crt1.jpg)

-Although `Music Card:` is automatically set to `Sound Blaster FM (OPL2)`, for advanced music playback it can be manually changed to OPL3 if the game supports it:
+Although `Music Card:` is automatically set to `Sound Blaster FM (OPL2)`, for advanced music it can be manually changed to OPL3 if the game supports it:

 ![OPL3](/pics/crt2.jpg)